anna-boser/ET_ag_OpenET/README.md

   - This model is used to check whether removing the fallow lands that have the 5% highest ET in the growing season has a significant impact on the results.
 - `fallow_cdl0,2_10-25_gb`:
   - Here we use the split trained on the fallow lands as determined by the DWR LandIQ dataset (`fallow`) *and* the cropland data layer (`cdl`).
 The spatial hold out sets used to make the split are 2km wide in either direction (`2`).
 This experiment was run on October 25, 2023 (`10-25`) and a gradient boosting regressor was used (`gb`).
-  - This experiment is used to ensure that incorrect classification of fallow lands is not causing inflated natural ET estimates, especially during the growing season.
+  - This experiment is used to ensure that incorrect classification of fallow lands is not causing inflated naturally-occurring ET estimates, especially during the growing season.

 At this stage, we additionally check the importance of different variables used in the model and plot this (`feature_importance.py`).
 We only run this for the experiment we elect for our analysis, `fallow0.05,2_4-18_gb`.